 John Hume and Martin McGuinness pictured for former US President Bill Clinton

-Sinn Fein want to see John Hume and Martin McGuinness commemorated in Derry.
+Sinn Fein has withdrawn a council motion calling for John Hume and Martin McGuinness to be commemorated in Derry.

-Mr Hume died last month, while Mr McGuinness passed away in 2017.
+Former SDLP leader Mr Hume died last month, while former Deputy First Minister Mr McGuinness passed away in 2017.

 If you have a story or want to send a photo or video to us please contact the Derry Now editorial team on 028 7129 6600 for Derry City stories Or 028 7774 3970 for County Derry stories.
 Or you can email firstname.lastname@example.org or email@example.com at any time.